 If you’re a keen birdwatcher, you won’t want to miss a visit to Monteverde Cloud Forest Reserve.
 Located in Costa Rica’s central highlands, this vast, mist-cloaked utopia is a renowned bird spotting destination, home to over 500 species.
 The elusive resplendent quetzal is the bird most tourists hope to see, but you can also spot bare-necked umbrella birds, three-wattled bellbirds, black guans, keel-billed toucans, and many of the country’s 30+ species of hummingbird in the mossy canopies.

 Around 130 different species of mammals can also be found here, including two-toed sloths, white-faced and howler monkeys, Baird’s tapir, porcupines, and 58 species of bat.
-Whole Monteverde is a popular tourist destination thanks to its incredible biodiversity, its size and verdancy mean you may not see a single other person while exploring.
+While Monteverde is a popular tourist destination thanks to its incredible biodiversity, its size and verdancy mean you may not see a single other person while exploring.
 But tread carefully…15 different species of venomous snakes make their home on the moist forest floor, including the tropical rattlesnake and eyelash viper.

 2. Parque Nacional Los Quetzales